pinecone-io/agentic-ai-with-pinecone-and-aws/workshop/instruqt/05-agentic-rag/assignment.md

 difficulty: ""
 enhanced_loading: null
 ---
+# TL;DR
+==

+In this module, you'll work through a Jupyter notebook that shows:
+- how to create tools
+- how models use tools
+- how to implement an agentic flow that orchestrates a RAG pipeline by deciding which tools to invoke and when

 # Agentic retrieval-augmented generation (RAG)
 ==

-Agents are now orchestrators of the core RAG components to:
+Agents are now **orchestrators of the core RAG components** to:

 - construct more effective queries
 - access additional retrieval tools